gioblu/PJON/documentation/configuration.md

 ```

 ### Packet identification
 The instance can be configured to include a 16 bits [packet identifier](/specification/PJON-protocol-specification-v4.0.md#packet-identification) to guarantee packet uniqueness.
-Define `PJON_INCLUDE_PACKET_ID` as described below, if this constant is not present it saves around 300 bytes of program memory and 80 bytes of RAM:
+Define `PJON_INCLUDE_PACKET_ID` as described below, if this constant is not present the feature is not included and around 300 bytes of program memory and 80 bytes of RAM are spared:
 ```cpp
   // Include the packet id feature
   #define PJON_INCLUDE_PACKET_ID